 - What are the early warning signs of cardiac deterioration?

 - How do you manage chest pain?

-- Which basic ECG changes are present in acute myocardial infarction?
+- What basic ECG changes are present in acute myocardial infarction?

 There is a significant potential for patients across any clinical setting to rapidly become unwell.

 The ability to recognise and interpret clinical cues and implement timely appropriate, evidence-based interventions, has a significant positive impact on patient outcomes.

 Education is essential if registered nurses and other health professionals are to maintain knowledge and confidence of how to identify, assess and prevent clinical deterioration.

 The purpose of this Ausmed Course is to provide registered nurses and other health professionals with education relating to cardiac deterioration in order to assist in the prevention of disability and premature death.